vidyalathabadde/simpleCUBLAS_LU/guided_simpleCUBLAS_LU_SYCLMigration/README.md

    ```
    The above step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the Intel® SYCLomatic Compatibility Tool.
 The result is written to a folder named dpct_output.
 The --in-root specifies path to the root of the source tree to be migrated.
 The --gen-helper-function option will make a copy of dpct header files/functions used in the migrated code into the dpct_output folder as include folder.
+In the native CUDA code, there are two cublas APIs that cannot be enabled (defined by MACROs) during one compilation.
+So, in one c2s execution, only one code path can be migrated.
+To get both the APIs migrated we need to exclude the line #define DOUBLE_PRECISION in native cuda code and execute c2s twice as shown below.

    ```
-   c2s -p compile_commands.json --in-root ../../.. --gen-helper-function
+   c2s --in-root ../../.. --gen-helper-function --out-root out -p . --extra-arg="-DDOUBLE_PRECISION"
+   c2s --in-root ../../../ --out-root out -p .
    ```
-> **Note**:
-> By default, the native cuda code is set to double precision.
-During migration, SYCLomatic converts the `cublasDgetrfBatched()` API and `cublasSgetrfBatched()` is left
-> unmigrated.
-SYCLomatic only migrates the code path which is enabled during compilation.
-> To get the other API migrated, disable the `#define DOUBLE_PRECISION` in the source code which will enable the single precision data type.

 ### Manual Workaround
 CUDA code includes a custom API findCUDADevice in helper_cuda file to find the best CUDA Device available
 ```